EdwinFairchild/BLE-CBCP/README.md

 A simple interface to send data back and forth with no intimate Bluetooth programing knowledge.

 Is this wasteful, using a fully blown MCU with 2 cores as a simple Bluetooth UART?
 Absolutely.
-But more features can be added, like have the BLE device make use of its own onboard peripherals and send that data wirelessly.Similar to these cheap Bluetooth RX/TX modules, but with more planned functionality
+However more features can be added, like have the BLE device make use of its own onboard peripherals and send that data wirelessly.
+Similar to these cheap Bluetooth RX/TX modules, but with more planned functionality.
+So it may be wasteful but some people just want to send a byte or two and thats why the modules show below sell like hotcakes.

 ![image](https://user-images.githubusercontent.com/62710807/211102374-3848f2a3-1bb3-487b-b2ae-0c52b50c4917.png)